Take The First Step Now

 How Inpatient Rehab Operates

-This type of treatment requires patients to stay in the treatment facility for the entire treatment period.
-This way, patients can recover much more quickly with a structured program, have support and the guidance of the staff, and be fully involved in the recovery process.
+This type of treatment requires patients to stay in the facility for the whole treatment period.
+This helps patients recover faster with a structured program.
+They get support and guidance from the staff.
+They can also be fully involved in their recovery.

 Timeline